LienM/ai-project-23-24/README.md

 ## Practical Information
 Each student needs to create and work in their personal folder in the repository.
-Please use the format: <FirstnameLastname> for your personal folder.
+Please use the format: "FirstnameLastname" for your personal folder.